alkhrom/Git-demo2/index.md

 The idea underlying the Unicode concept is to separate characters   as idealistic platonic entities from their in-memory representations by introducing the "magic numbers", or *code points*.
 ![enter image description here](https://lh3.googleusercontent.com/driTrANKja0TwszTgvDmmmLzRCryfCI5TGAj11gkI_PfxbNG3JVqszY282WWRLYdndv4AZL68Q9Q)
 Unicode in itself is nothing else than a vast lookup table to map each and every character in the Unicode character set to its own code point.
-As soon as the code point for a character is found, encoding comes into action to build an in-memory representation for the code point according to the encoding scheme rules (their may be, and actually are, different encoding schemes, mostl).
+As soon as the code point for a character is found, encoding comes into action to build an in-memory representation for the code point according to the encoding scheme rules (their may be, and actually are, different encoding schemes, mostly due to historical reasons).